-House Bill No. [insert bill number] amends and reenacts several provisions of R.S.
-33:9097.29 concerning the Parkwood Terrace Crime Prevention and Neighborhood Improvement District in East Baton Rouge Parish.
+House Bill No. 138, introduced by Representative Carpenter, amends and reenacts several provisions related to the Parkwood Terrace Crime Prevention and Neighborhood Improvement District in East Baton Rouge Parish.
 The bill transfers the authority to impose and collect a parcel fee from the governing authority of East Baton Rouge Parish to the district itself, subject to voter approval.
 The fee is set to be no less than $100 and no more than $150 per parcel per year for residential lots.
-Additionally, the bill allows the district to increase the fee by up to ten percent annually without requiring a new election, as long as it does not exceed the maximum amount established.
+Additionally, the bill allows the district to increase the fee by up to ten percent annually without requiring another election, as long as it does not exceed the maximum amount established.

 The bill also introduces new provisions regarding the indemnification of board members and officers, ensuring they are protected from liability for monetary damages related to their duties, except in cases of intentional misconduct or personal benefit.
-Furthermore, it clarifies that if the district ceases to exist, any remaining funds will be transferred to the governing authority of the city of Baker for law enforcement purposes.
-The bill retains the requirement for the district's services to be supplemental to those provided by the cities of Baton Rouge and Baker, and it allows the district to solicit additional voluntary contributions and grants to support its objectives.
+Furthermore, it clarifies that if the district ceases to exist, any remaining funds will be directed to the governing authority of the city of Baker for law enforcement purposes, rather than the city of Baton Rouge.
+The bill aims to enhance the district's ability to fund security and improvement initiatives while providing legal protections for its governing members.

 Statutes affected: